GAlexeyV/Semantic_Segmentation_Shapes/README.md

 ## Annotation

 Images should be annotated in labelme and output to a separate directory (annotated).
-Do not worry about labeling color.
 The only thing that matters is the polygon class label.

-**do not annotate background**

-You should only annotate regions of interest with polygons.
-If an image is all background, just skip to the next image. generate_missing_json in utils.py will be called before training if annotations are missing.
-It assumes these missing files are all background. json files will be generated to annotate pure background for those missing annotations.

 ## Training